Opto 22 groov RIO & Ignition HVAC Management

 First, two sets of dampers were installed in each window adjacent to each air compressor.
 Two dampers per window allows for finer airflow control into the room based on inside and outside temperature inside.
 Secondly, a recirculation damper was installed in each air compressors’ exhaust ducts to allow the systems to recirculate air when the outside temperature is lower than the setpoint.
 Next, a roof mounted damper was installed for each compressor for releasing hot air.
 Finally, another VFD was installed with an additional compressor unit to double the overall size of the system.

-While the custoemr’s typical choice is Allen Bradley PLC hardware, the current lead times were prohibitive.
+While the customer’s typical choice is Allen Bradley PLC hardware, the current lead times were prohibitive.
 So, we decided to use Opto 22’s groov RIO platform instead.
 This hardware choice also allowed us to have fully featured I/O devices at a low price point for integrating all of the field signals.
 Additionally, the Opto 22 groov RIO gave us access to Node RED and the Codesys runtime for controlling the system and handling communications with the VFDs.

 Corso Systems leveraged the Ignition SCADA platform’s Perspective Module to give operators mobile device and PC-based access to the system.
 Compared to the old system, this improved electronic access will save operators the time and effort of walking to the compressor room multiple times a day (which often adds up to a mile a day or more) to make sure everything is still running smoothly.